fahara02/OneMatrix/README.md

 # OneMatrix Library

-A header-only matrix mathematics library with comprehensive linear algebra operations.
+A header-only matrix mathematics library with comprehensive linear algebra operations inspired by the great teacher Professor Gilbert Strang from MIT-18.06 .

 ## Build System